Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 ## Conclusion

-That's it, you have a Sveltekit app with fleature flags.
+You now have a Sveltekit app with feature flags.
 More precisely, you've learned:

 - How to make a habit tracking app with Sveltekit
-- How to add feature flags and how to add them to a fullstack app
+- How to add a feature flag to a full stack app using Unleash
 - The different approaches to feature flagging on a static vs SSR context

 Enjoy, see you soon.